Christian Kabasele: Genk

 It was announced on 9 January 2014 that Kabasele would be joining Genk at the end of the 2013–14 season.

 Kabasele made his Genk debut, starting the whole game, in a 1–1 draw against Cercle Brugge on 2 August 2014.
 After making his debut for the club, he said: "I am not dissatisfied with my debut, but there are still things that could be better.
 My man-covering needs to be tightened up and the cooperation with Kara is not optimal yet, but that is a matter of time."
 Since making his debut for Genk, Kabasele quickly established himself in the starting eleven for the side, playing in the centre–back position.
-It wasn't until on 28 October 2014 when he scored his first goal for the club, in a 3–0 win against Lierse.
+He scored his first goal for the club on 28 October 2014 in a 3–0 win against Lierse.
 Kabasele then helped Genk three out of the four clean sheets between 23 November 2014 and 13 December 2014, during which, he was suspended for picking up five yellow cards and scored on his return, in a 3–0 win against K.V.
 Kortrijk.
 His performance saw him extend his contract until 2018.
 Since returning from suspension, Kabasele continued to regain his team place in the starting eleven for the side, playing in the centre–back position, for the rest of the 2014–15 season.
-In his first season at Genk, he went on to make thirty–five appearances and scoring two times in all competitions.
+In his first season at Genk, he made 35 appearances and scoring twice in all competitions.